Skip to main content

 const server = await create(config)

 Each resource will be saved in a separate JSON file inside the data folder, created on demand when data for that resource is first added.
+For example:

 MongoDB